kstevejose/API_Sculptor/README.md

 ## 📖 Usage Guide

 ### 1. Exploring Your API
-1. Run the application and go to the URL.
+1. Run the application using and go to the URL.
 2. The interface will automatically load your OpenAPI specification
 3. Browse endpoints organized by tags(_This will only work, if you have tagged your endpoints in the OpenAPI file.)
 4. Use the search functionality to find specific endpoints